-Arthur is on the Bangor Civic Society Website.
+Arthur is listed on the Bangor Civic Society Website.
 That is where I became aware of him.
-There is supposed to be all Flintshire Servicemen listed there. http://www.bangorcivicsociety.org.uk/pages/arch/DSCF4389.htm
+All Flintshire Servicemen are listed there in theory.

-The 1901 census may see Arthur living as a Boarder at Bloomsbury Terrace, Timperley, Bucklow, Altringham, Cheshire.
-He was now 19 and a Groom, but says that he was born in Wilmslow.
-So there might be a query on him, is this the right Arthur?
-The family he was living with was the Blinkhorn family, Samuel & Sarah and their 2 sons, Harold and Arthur.
-There was also a Nurse Child, Edith Lucy , SKELTON, age 2, born in London.
+The 1901 census records an Arthur Burgess living as a Boarder at Bloomsbury Terrace, Timperley, Bucklow, Altringham, Cheshire.
+He was 19 and a Groom.
+This census says he was born in Wilmslow.
+The family he was living with was the Blinkhorn family.
+(There is a possibility that this might not be the right Arthur Burgess).

-Arthurs Attestation Papers give some information about Arthur, but the ink in parts is very faded.
-He Enlisted 2nd December 1915 and was Church of England.
-It seems that he was deprived of 3 days pay, but I cannot make out why.
-He was on leave from the 14th to the 28th September 1918 and he died of wounds received in Action on the 6th November 1918 at No. 1 Casualty Clearing Station.
+The records say that he served ‘at home’ from the 2nd December 1915 until he was posted on the 27th August 1917.
+He died of wounds received in Action on the 6th November 1918 at No. 1 Casualty Clearing Station.
 Sadly, Arthur died 5 days before the end of the war and the Armistice.

-Arthur Burgess in the UK, Army Registers of Soldiers’ Effects, 1901-1929 tells us that his widow that the sole Legatee was his widow, Mary BURGESS, who was paid £11 15s 11d on the 19th May 1919 which included his War Gratuity of £8.0s.
-0d.
+Arthur Burgess in the UK, Army Registers of Soldiers’ Effects, 1901-1929 in which the army calculated what moneys were owed to deceased soldiers includes an entry for Arthur.
+It tells us that his widow, Mary Burgess, the sole Legatee was paid £11 15s 11d on the 19th May 1919 which included his War Gratuity of £8.